Also see Anemia: General Considerations.

 Clinical Features Top

-Clinical features are the same as in cobalamin deficiency (see Cobalamin Deficiency); nervous system manifestations and jaundice are not observed in folate deficiency.
+Clinical features are the same as in cobalamin deficiency (see Cobalamin Deficiency) except for nervous system manifestations and jaundice.
 Focal cutaneous and mucosal hyperpigmentation (the former particularly on the dorsal areas of fingers) also may be observed.
 Folate deficiency may cause infertility.

 1. Complete blood count (CBC): As in cobalamin deficiency.